fazleelahhee/custom-plugin/README.md

 * PHP version version >= 7.3.0

 ### Installation via composer
-For this plugin development, I use composer base ["WordPress Boilerplate"](https://roots.io/bedrock/).
+For this plugin development, I used composer base ["WordPress Boilerplate"](https://roots.io/bedrock/).

-add to composer.json
+you need to add following code to composer.json to install plugin your WordPress installation.
 ```
   "repositories": [
     ...